• Skip to primary navigation

 Danger?

-Harvester ants stings are extremely painful and can last for several hours.
-While it’s theoretically possible for the stings to kill, fatalities are extremely rare.
+Harvester ant stings are extremely painful and can last for several hours.
+While it’s theoretically possible for the Harvester ant sting to kill (especially if you get lots of them at once), fatalities are extremely rare.
 However, the ants will aggressively defend their nest and frequently bite people and household pets that they see as a threat.
+That makes pest control for these ants quite tricky, especially since certain species can actually be dangerous to humans.
+Plus, if you have allergic reactions to the venomous sting of these ants, it might be better to avoid them completely and hire a pest control company to take care of them for you.

 Signs of a Harvester Ant Infestation

 Harvester ants rarely invade structures.
 Their food source is outside, and they like the heat of the desert climate rather than the coolness inside the house.
-When harvester ants do get inside, it’s usually a matter of a few foragers that won’t stay for long.
+When harvester ants do get inside, it’s usually a matter of a few foragers that won’t stay for long, since they won’t find many food sources indoors.

 However, harvester ants will destroy vegetation around their nests.
 Often, this is the first sign of the presence of these creatures.
 Large areas free of any vegetation may indicate the presence of a nest.
 Also, as the nest grows, mounds may begin to form.